Reliability Testing: Ensuring Military Equipment Reliability in Extreme Conditions

 Testing Methods for Military Equipment

-2. HALT and HASS Testing: HALT is done during the design phase.
-It pushes prototypes to their limits to identify failure points early.
-Once the equipment is in production, HASS ensures that defects in manufacturing are caught before the product is finished.
+- HALT and HASS Testing: Conduct HALT during the design phase to push prototypes to their limits and identify failure points early.
+Once production begins, use HASS to catch manufacturing defects before the product finishes.

 These methods provide engineers with valuable data.
 They ensure military systems meet reliability standards, so they can function when needed most.